ayush-saklani/classsync/README.md

 - [x] UI improvements.

 ## Version 1.8 *( under development )*
+- [x] Feature to check the number of lectures allocated out of total required lectures in a week.
 - [ ] Login for students teacher and admin

 ## Version 2.0 *( proposed )*